Finding the Best Places to Retire Since 2006!

 Public Library: Yes, the Madison-Jefferson County Public Library.
 It has workshops for older adults.

 Is Indiana Considered Tax Friendly for Retirement?
 Somewhat

 Cons: The tornado risk is 175% greater than the national average.
-The town was severely damaged by an F-4 tornado in 1974.
 Louisville, Kentucky is the nearest large city, and it is 50 miles away.
-This is where many residents travel for shopping, since local large retailers are few.
+This is where many residents travel for in-depth shopping, since local large retailers are few.

 Notes: Madison has a nice feeling about it.
 Ivy Tech Community College has a campus here.
-The city has not grown or lost population within the last decade.
+The city has maintained its population during the last decade.
 Some neighborhoods outside of the town center need a little sprucing up.
 Home prices have increased 17% since last year.

 Recommended as a Retirement Spot?
 Yes, although the lack of an accredited hospital is something to consider.

 The "crossroads of America" entered the Union on December 11, 1816.
 Its nickname, the Hoosier State, was used as early as 1827 and could refer to its pioneers, a name for corn, or the employees of a canal contractor named Hoosier.

 Bordered by Lake Michigan, the state of Michigan, Ohio, Kentucky, and Illinois, Indiana plays a key role in the American Midwest.
 Its continental climate is marked by cold winters and warm, wet summers.
 Temperatures can vary from north to south.

 Although manufacture of iron, steel, and transportation equipment is a prime mover of the state's economy, almost three quarters of Indiana's land is dedicated to agriculture.
 The richest yields are grain crops.
 Hoosier farmers are also major producers of hogs, eggs, and a variety of fruits and vegetables.